emanSaad/wikiProject/README.md

 - To create new article or edit an existing one.

-In both create ane edit form, the user will be able to write MarkDown text and when he clicks save in Edit form or Create in create form the content will be rendered to HTML and the article will be saved.
+In both create and edit form, the user will be able to write MarkDown text and when he clicks save in Edit form or Create in create form the content will be rendered to HTML and the article will be saved.